rehierl/node-tree-outliner/3-basic-design/3-0-1-nxn-relation.md

 * `(c child-of p)`, if `pEc`
 * node `c` is a child of node `p`

-As such, this `child-of` relation is said antonymous to the above `parent-of` relation, i.e. `(R == ant(tree))`.
+As such, this `child-of` relation is antonymous to the above `parent-of` relation, i.e. `(R == ant(tree))`.

-* antonymous <=> inverted tuples/sequences and inverted semantics
+* antonymous <=> inverted tuples/sequences *and* inverted semantics

+Note that the `child-of` relation has a bottom-up orientation.

 <!-- ======================================================================= -->
 ## (a related-to b)